New research has unearthed a site just a mile from Stonehenge that was occupied by humans thousands of years earlier than thought

 The team began excavating and unearthed evidence of burning, thousands of bone tools and hundreds of bone fragments, some dating to 7,500 B.C., nearly 5,000 years before the large megaliths were first raised at Stonehenge.

 More than 60 percent of the bone fragments were from aurochs, a type of extinct wild cow.
 That suggests the spring was on a natural migration route for the animals.
 The researchers think the auroch migration route became a sacred hunting ground.

+The tools were made from materials and styles found throughout England.
+That suggested that the hunting grounds drew people from other areas to feast.
 The new discovery suggests that Stonehenge got its first sacred associations as a hunting ground, right around the time that ancient people erected pine beams at Stonehenge.
 Ancient people may have chosen to raise the massive megaliths at Stonehenge - the area had been sacred for thousands of years.